wallemang98/exploremhg/README.md

 ## Allemang Designs
 ### William R Allemang IV
 ### Capstone 450-1
+###### laravel.com

 Within this repo are files that can be public, and are reviewable.
 There are sensitive config/environment files that need to stay hidden for security reasons.
 These files are to be assumed psuedo-code.
-To view the complete project please vist **exploremhg.com**.
+To view the complete project please visit **exploremhg.com**.

 ### app/
 ---
 App/ contains the controllers used for the application @ Http/Controllers.
-Marked Album for album, Pages for pages etc.
+AlbumController for album, Pages for pages etc.

 Album.php & Photo.php act as data model classes.
 You will notice they contain SQL attributes as propertys i.e:
 ```php